 Ed Gein: Guilty or Not Guilty

 Ed Gein pleaded not guilty by reason of insanity to the charges of first-degree murder brought against him on November 21st, 1957.
-He was diagnosed with schizophrenia and sent to the Central State Hospital for the Criminally Insane.
-But in 1968 doctors found Gein capable of conferring with counsel and able to participate in his defence.
+They diagnosed him with schizophrenia and sent him to the Central State Hospital for the Criminally Insane.
+But in 1968, doctors found Gein capable of conferring with counsel and able to participate in his defence.
 Gein claimed to remember very little of what happened to Bernice Worden other than attempting to load a round into a rifle and it accidentally going off and killing her.
-He was found not guilty by reason of insanity and once again committed to Central State Hospital for the Criminally Insane where he remained until his death.
+He was found not guilty by reason of insanity and once again committed to Central State Hospital for the Criminally Insane, where he remained until his death.

 Born in 1906, in Plainfield, Wisconsin, Ed Gein lived until the age of 77.
 He died of liver cancer and respiratory failure in Mendota Mental Health Institute.